Research

 Synergy between tidal fields and stellar flybys in galactic nuclei (Winter-Granic et al. 2024)

-LIGO/Virgo detects binary black-hole mergers at a rate far too high for isolated binaries to explain: environmental dynamics must dominate.
+The LIGO/Virgo data suggests that a significant fraction of binary black-hole mergers are dynamical, that is, they occur when black hole binaries are driven to very high eccentricity due to interactions with their environment.
 In graduate work I developed a secular theory for binaries in general axisymmetric potentials (Hamilton & Rafikov (2019a); Hamilton & Rafikov (2019b); Hamilton & Rafikov (2021); Hamilton & Rafikov (2024)).
 The key insight is that embedding a binary in any such potential creates an effective three-body problem: the host potential exerts a tidal torque that can reshape the binary eccentricity.
 Lidov–Kozai dynamics, Oort-cloud tides, and cluster torques are unified limits of the same mechanism.

 Cluster tides & eccentricity-driven mergers